kelseyhightower/nomad-on-kubernetes/docs/04-nomad-infrastructure.md

 The Nomad control plane is composed of services that need to be exposed inside and outside the `nomad` Kubernetes cluster:

-* `consul` - A [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) that exposes Consul inside the Kubernetes cluster.
+* `consul` - A [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) that exposes Consul inside the `nomad` Kubernetes cluster.
-* `consul-dns` - A [service](https://kubernetes.io/docs/concepts/services-networking/service/) that exposes the Consul DNS server inside the Kubernetes cluster.
+* `consul-dns` - A [service](https://kubernetes.io/docs/concepts/services-networking/service/) that exposes the Consul DNS server inside the `nomad` Kubernetes cluster.
 * `consul-internal-load-balancer` - A service that exposes Consul behind an [internal load balancer](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).
 * `nomad` - A service that exposes Nomad behind an [external load balancer](https://kubernetes.io/docs/concepts/services-networking/service/#type-loadbalancer).
 * `vault` - A service that exposes Vault behind an external load balancer.